olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

 ### Iterated to resolve confusion and help decision-making

 - To resolve sample report confusion, I explored alternatives that balanced detail with simplicity.
 I partnered with the Lead Product Designer (working on another project) on this and adopted his abstract representation that conveyed the essence of the test without overwhelming patients.
 I animated it using avatars to show how results vary between individuals, reflecting the polygenic (not one gene but many) nature of the test.
 - To help patients evaluate the test, I looked at previous research on patient motivations and found that perceived test accuracy was a top factor in how many chose between tests.
 With this in mind, I created a comparison chart of competitor accuracy using newly published AUC (area under the curve) data from Genomic Prediction, 23andMe, and internal sources.
-The chart emphasised Health Insights’ stronger performance and guided patients to the Science page for a more detailed view.
+The chart emphasised Health Insights’ stronger performance and guided patients to the *Science* page for a more detailed view.
 - To meet patient requests for transparency, I expanded executive and medical professional bios to include where individuals studied, their history, and why they joined the company.

-A follow‑up test revealed that patients saw the animation as a helpful augmentation in understanding what the test is, found the comparison chart useful, and often went to the Science page as a next step.
+A follow‑up test revealed that patients saw the animation as a helpful augmentation in understanding what the test is, found the comparison chart useful, and often went to the *Science* page as a next step.
 The expanded bios also gave extra confidence, and 4/5 said they would create an account.

-### Proactively reacted to market conditions
+### Proactively mitigated risks in a changing market

 - 23andMe had a data breach in October 2023.
 To understand whether this was a threat to account-creation, I ran a quick pulse survey with 50 individuals in our target demographic.
 I explained the breach to participants, asked them to view a prototype of the marketing site and answer attitudinal questions.
 - Awareness of the breach was low (18%).